juanevp/vault2git/README.txt

  ## Daniel Low: Changes Since Fork ###
  - Changed DLL to Vault 6 Standard
  - Refactored some code to improve readability (needs more work though)
+ - Fixed defect relating to "&" in csproj